 These are home recovery projects that were deemed ineligible for HRP under federal guidelines.
-The projects are administered through DPS and funded by the Florence Disaster Recovery Fund.
-Notwithstanding amendment to SL2025-2 Section 2B.2.(a1), these projects will be unfunded, and applicants will be involuntarily withdrawn from the program.
+The projects are administered through DPS and were funded by the Florence Disaster Recovery Fund.

-Sufficient funding remained in the Florence Disaster Recovery Fund to complete these projects.
+As of June 5, funding remaining in the Florence Disaster Recovery Fund to complete these projects was transferred to DPS.
+The June 30 report will reflect this permanent transfer.